keelanstuart/sfxPackager/README.md

 View the User's Guide to see how it works! (https://docs.google.com/presentation/d/e/2PACX-1vRAVGjiJbSYUrOWB8jEzqG7hMwVbZqvCiAbVmOeL25hoEmN909H-BtGjEawmTMZLta5qHfhGydWDqQd/pub?start=false&loop=false&delayms=30000)

 --------------------------
-A full users manual is unavailable at this time (though it may be forthcoming soon), but for simple operation, drag your files from Windows explorer onto the file list in your sfxpp project.
+The user's guide can be of great help in getting started, but for simple operation, simply drag your files from Windows explorer onto the file list in your sfxpp project.
 The files will show up there and, if you included a folder, you will be prompted as to whether you desire a live file system or a fixed one... meaning, do you want the directory to be re-examined when your project is built and any new files included?